 At last count, I have been to 35 different countries, and each place I have visited has taught me a few things about how unfair the world can be:

 In Paraguay, I learned that life can be quite difficult for a woman.
 The women are up early in the morning, making breakfast and feeding the animals.
-They tend to the fields and farms.
-They clean the house.
-In addition, they cook the meals.
-At the end of the day, women are the last members of the family to go to sleep.
+They work the fields, clean the house, and cook the meals.
+And they are the last members of the family to go to sleep.

 With privilege in travel comes responsibility